-When there are three biweekly pay periods in a month, the flat dollar amount deductions are not taken from the paycheck that represents the third pay period.
+When there are three biweekly pay dates in a month, the flat dollar amount deductions are not taken from the paycheck on the third pay day.

 The paydays when flat dollar amount benefits are not deducted are referred to as benefits "holidays."
 This typically occurs twice each year.